ukyuav/BC5-datalogger/README.md

     - VECTORNAVDATAXX.CSV, where XX corresponds with a DATAXX.daq file
     This contains the raw binary data from the VectorNav.
 It contains a series of 110 byte packets that can be read with the extract program, or the VectorNav Sensor Explorer

 - If you build with the default target or run `make extract`, you can decode the binary packets recorded from the VectorNav device.
 Do this with `./extract VECTORNAVDATAXX.CSV`, which will create a file called VECTORNAVASCIIXX.CSV, which is human-readable.
+To add timestamps to the DAQ file, run `DAQ2CSV`.
+The command `./DAQ2CSV [DAQFILE].DAQ [VECTORNAVFILE].CSV [CONFIGFILE].txt` will convert a DAQ file a time stamped CSV file.
+It reads the config file to determine the sample rate and number of DAQ channels being sampled, reads the first timestamp from the VectorNav, then timestamps each DAQ sample using a calculated period.
+The corresponding timestamps are calculated using `[initTime]+[period]*[iterator]`, e.g., the 5th sample of a 200 Hz run will have timestamp of `[initTime] + .005 * 5`

 ## Other notes
 - In order to prevent data loss in the event of power failure, it is necessary to edit the `/etc/fstab` file on your machine and add the `sync` mount option to the main partition.
 This ensures that writes to the files are immediately saved to the disk.